 For the first year following the year you reach age 70½ (age 72 if born after June 30, 1949), you will generally have two required distribution dates: an April 1 withdrawal (for the year you turn 70½ (or 72 if born after June 30, 1949)) and an additional withdrawal by December 31 (for the year following the year you turn 70½ (or 72 if born after June 30, 1949)).

 You can make your first withdrawal by December 31 of the year you turn 70½ (or 72 if born after June 30, 1949) instead of waiting until April 1 of the following year which would allow the distributions to be included in your income in separate tax years.

 What happens if I don’t take my RMD on time?

 If you fail to take your full RMD on time, the amount not withdrawn is taxed at 50%.
 You must file form 5329 on your federal tax return for the year that the full RMD was not taken.

 The IRS can waive part or all of this tax if you can show that any shortfall in the amount of distributions was due to reasonable error and you are taking reasonable steps to remedy the shortfall.
 In order to request a waiver of the penalty for late withdrawal or your RMD you should complete form 5329 and enter your reason for requesting a waiver

-RMD is not required for tax year 2020
+RMD was not required for tax year 2020

 A taxpayer is not required to take RMDs in tax year 2020.
 This applies whether the distribution is one required after the initial RMD, or an initial distribution that would normally be required by April 1, 2020 for a taxpayer reaching age 70 and 1/2 in tax year 2019.

-If you had an RMD for 2020 due by April 1, 2021, you are not required to take that distribution in April
+If you had an RMD for 2020 due by April 1, 2021, you were not required to take that distribution in April